Text References

 • Pirkei_Avot_2.1

-A valid ref consists of a title string followed optionally by a sections string.
+A valid ref consists of a title string, optionally followed by a sections string.
 A title string is any one of the known text titles or title variants.
 A section string lists sections of the text.

 Various Valid Sefaria Refs, composed of a Title String and a Sections String